adriangalera/cv/index.md

 ## Currently

-Working as a Senior software developer in the Communication Systems team in Ocado technology Barcelona.
+Working as a Senior software developer in Ocado Technology, Communication Systems team located in Barcelona.

 ## Specialized in